Implementation Considerations

 When including data types in ERDs, we have a few natural answers to the question, “Which data types should we use?”

-Java Standard SQLite H2
+Java SQL standard SQLite MySQL H2 PostgreSQL

-boolean, Boolean BOOLEAN INTEGER BOOLEAN
+boolean, Boolean BOOLEAN INTEGER TINYINT(1), BOOL BOOLEAN, TINYINT BOOLEAN, BOOL

-byte, Byte SMALLINT INTEGER TINYINT
+byte, Byte SMALLINT INTEGER TINYINT TINYINT SMALLINT

-short, Short SMALLINT INTEGER SMALLINT
+short, Short SMALLINT INTEGER SMALLINT SMALLINT SMALLINT

-char, Character NCHAR(1) INTEGER, TEXT NCHAR(1)
+char, Character NCHAR(1) INTEGER, TEXT NCHAR(1) CHARACTER, CHAR, NATIONAL CHARACTER, NATIONAL CHAR, NCHAR CHARACTER(1), CHAR(1)

-int, Integer INTEGER INTEGER INTEGER
+int, Integer INTEGER INTEGER INTEGER, INT INT INTEGER

-long, Long BIGINT INTEGER BIGINT
+long, Long.
+BIGINT INTEGER BIGINT BIGINT BIGINT

-float, Float REAL REAL FLOAT
+float, Float REAL REAL FLOAT REAL, FLOAT(24) REAL

-double, Double DOUBLE PRECISION REAL DOUBLE PRECISION
+double, Double DOUBLE PRECISION REAL DOUBLE DOUBLE PRECISION, FLOAT(53) DOUBLE PRECISION

-LocalTime TIME INTEGER, REAL, TEXT1 TIME
+LocalTime TIME INTEGER, REAL, TEXT2 TIME TIME TIME, TIME WITHOUT TIME ZONE

-LocalDate DATE INTEGER, REAL, TEXT1 DATE
+LocalDate DATE INTEGER, REAL, TEXT2 DATE DATE DATE

 Indices

 Indices (indexes is an acceptable and widely used alternative form) are data structures permitting high-performance non-sequential access to a specified subset of the columns stored in the rows of a database table.
-In a relational database, indices are used to support performant enforcement of the constraints implicitly declared in primary keys, unique keys, and foreign keys, and to speed up data filtering, sorting, and retrieval.2
+In a relational database, indices are used to support performant enforcement of the constraints implicitly declared in primary keys, unique keys, and foreign keys, and to speed up data filtering, sorting, and retrieval.3

 Formally, indices are not required by the relational model or by SQL, and indices can be created or dropped with no effect on the underlying data.
 However, for all but the smallest databases, indices are a practical necessity in implementation.
 Users don’t see indices—they just experience their effects.